iTasneem/Huffman-Compression-and-Decompression/README.md

 - The program checks for file size constraints and handles cases where the file is too small or too large to be compressed.
 - Proper error handling is implemented to ensure that files are opened successfully.

-## Limitations

-- The program is designed to handle text files with a size limit of 2.00GB.

 ## Conclusion